Welcome to today's edition of the Rush 24-7 podcast.

 Jeter, who is sponsored by Gatorade, was invited by Pepsi, which owns Gatorade.

-So they're using Jeter, who I don't know him, so I don't know how much of this stuff he knows.
+So they're using Jeter, who I don't know him, so I don't know how much of the stuff he knows.

 But anyway, a lot of people look up to Derek Jeter, young kids.

-Mommy, mommy, Derek Jeter said that the hurricane was caught by global warming and climate change.
+Mommy, Mommy, Derek Jeter said that the hurricane was caused by global warming and climate change.

-Derek Jeter says that we've got to stop it.
+Derrick Jeter says that we've got to stop it, mommy.

 And that's how it happens.